jpgough/jpgough.github.io/_posts/2019-05-30-jalba-advocate.md

 * Advocacy has historically happened _by accident_, it will be interesting to see if this continues now more roles are available.
 There will always be _advocates by accident_ or a _drive by advocate_.
 * If your internal community is big enough having an internal advocates program could be an advantage.
+* Maintain your own personal/open source backlog, keep an eye on what you want to do.
 * Advocacy and advocacy types of activity take time, this has often lead to developers leaving their current role to become advocates.
 Support and understanding from management can help retain and foster a team of technical excellence in different fields.